tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-2.md

     p_{n+1} = p_n - \varepsilon \frac{\partial H}{\partial q}(\mathbf{q_{n+1}}, p_n)
 $$

-This is more stable, but still prone to errors.
-The leapfrog integrator takes this one step further and partially updates $p$, uses the partial update to update $q$, then completes the update of $p$ with the updated $q$.
+This method is volume preserving, which results in much better guarantees on the error rate.
+The leapfrog integrator takes this one step further and partially updates $p$, uses the partial update to update $q$, then completes the update of
+$p$ with the updated $q$.
+This modification adds a symmetry which ensures reversibility and further improves the error bounds.